Simulation Educator

 Healthcare Simulation Educators may work full or part-time, and hours of simulation operation vary tremendously depending on the facility.
 Some healthcare simulation sessions run during select periods of time, such as weekdays from 8 a.m. to 2 p.m., with setup and tear down before and after each sim day.
 Alternatively, some smaller institutions often do not have money for full-time Simulation Educators.

-To become a Healthcare Simulation Educator, professionals are typically expected to have earned a bachelor’s of nursing degree.
-However, Sim Educators often have Advanced healthcare degrees in Nursing (MSN), Medicine (MD), Education (Ph.D.), or similar.
+To become a Healthcare Simulation Educator, professionals are typically expected to have Advanced healthcare degrees in Nursing (MSN), Medicine (MD), Education (Ph.D.), a Master’s Degree in Health Professions Education (MEHP), or similar degree for their clinical field.
 Ultimately, the requirement of an underlying academic degree will depend on the specific requirements of the intended role or employing institution.
 Depending on the state in which a simulation education professional is seeking employment, a license may also be required.

 Another Simulation Educator credential, a Certified Healthcare Simulation Educator (CHSE) certification, may be preferred prior to or during employment.
 As the role requires that a professional have prior experience in a learner-centric, at least three years of clinical experience, and hands-on training, this certification helps to recognize expertise in the field.
 The CHSE certification is intended for individuals who perform healthcare simulation in the educator role without restriction to:

-They can also work to increase instructional experience (with a focus on simulation), or participate in relevant research for scholarly activities in simulation-based education.
+They can also work to increase instructional experience (with a focus in specific disciplines such as allied health simulation or surgical simulation), or participate in relevant research for scholarly activities in simulation-based education.
 Through research projects, healthcare simulation educators may find themselves networking with others working within the space who may be able to help them leverage advanced opportunities.

 Simulation Educator Resources